Fahimsakib1/learner-academy-client/README.md

 - User can also update his profile by clicking on the phot in the nav bar.
 All these are done the firebase.
 - Register and Login form is created for the user to get registered and logged in.
 - If someone wants to visit a route which is not available in the website then an error message will be shown.
 - I have also implemented dark and light mode on the whole website based on the toggling button.
+- PDF generator is added so that, user can print the course details he has applied for.

 ## Frameworks and Libraries used in this project
 ### React Router DOM: